inventhouse/tutorials/GitWorkflow-Lightning/README.md

 - Many workflows, many tools, just a taste of a few of mine
 - Customizing git with aliases
 - Working on many repos with allgit
-- Wrangling branches with BranchFlow
+- Streamline branches with BranchFlow

 #### Make git work better
 To have git just pull changes even if there are local commits or modifications (which is how I *want* `pull` to work) I'd have to type `git pull -r --autostash`; aliases let me shorten that to `git pra`